-Those who have read our blogs already understand the amount of disgusting bullshit given by the press since 2002 were highly implausible!
+Those who have read the blogs already understand the amount of disgusting bullshit given by the press since 2002 were highly implausible!
 And we say this because journalists do not dream up bullshit in particular, neither do they invent something out of thin air but more than likely receive instructions from someone else: we know very well that kind of news go hand in hand with the winning backed up formula of “a good friend of mine” or ” an insider that does not want to be mentioned” and so on.
 That, as a matter of fact, represent the unique true info in the whole article.
 And this “anonymous” donor of the tabloid in question spills the so-called “breaking news” just to follow purposely a certain plot that needs to be spread to invoke public opinion.
 Michael Jackson’s press misrepresentation has been created by word of mouth (and maybe a nice check) and never went deeper!
 But we know that good news does not sell.

 But tabloids sold millions of copies launching headlines telling a story that MJ put up a $2 million diamond watch in order to borrow money from a bank, as well as he used the Beatles song catalogue to borrow $200 million from Sony Music specifying that the record label did not seek “to buy” ATV Music Publishing from Jackson, but the usual “insider” confirmed that a “foreclose” would have been the appropriate word since Sony technically already owned the songs!
-There was NO “foreclose” in 2002 in favour of Sony.
+There was NO “foreclose” in 2002 in favor of Sony.
 Anyone half-awake can see WHO whispered those lies to the tabloids at that time!

 The documents already presented on this site show that MJ had a loan for $200 million with Bank of America, not with Sony.
 It has also been confirmed by his Estate in the documents regarding the IRS procedure that he did not have a loan with Sony and neither a debt with them, but there was a corporate debt against Sony/ATV alone.